JihanPersonal/reactBudget/README.md

 You can reference this tutorial for more details for github page deployment:
 [https://create-react-app.dev/docs/deployment/](https://create-react-app.dev/docs/deployment/)

-I deployed this project to this github page for your reference: [http://juan3juan.github.io/budgetPlanner](http://juan3juan.github.io/budgetPlanner)

 ## Deploy to Heroku

 **Heroku is recommended since it handles client-side routing better and is easier to utilzie environment variables**